BUIDLwithCartesi/cartesi-vscode-extension/README.md

 The main area in the vs code Editor, Where you can write smart contract and dApp configerations. the extention enhance the experience with:

-- Syntax Highlighting:
+- **Syntax Highlighting**:

-  - provides colour coded syntax for Cartesi smart contract and Rollup sctipt.
+  1. Provides color-coded syntax for Cartesi smart contracts and Rollup scripts.
-  - Support Python, Java script, Rust and other programing languages
+  2. Supports Python, JavaScript, Rust, and other programming languages.
-  - Highlights Cartesi-Specfic Keywords, functions and contract stractures.
+  3. Highlights Cartesi-specific keywords, functions, and contract structures.

-- Autocomplete & Intellisense
+- **Autocomplete & Intellisense**

-  - smart suggestions for Cartesi Rollup APIs and functions.
+  1. Smart suggestions for Cartesi Rollup APIs and functions.
-  - Hover tooltips provide inline documentation for cartesi commands.
+  2. Hover tooltips provide inline documentation for Cartesi commands.
-  - Bracket matching & auto-closing to avoid syntax errors.
+  3. Bracket matching & auto-closing to avoid syntax errors.

-- Code Snippets for Faster Development
+- **Code Snippets for Faster Development**

-- Use predefined Cartesi snippets to quickly insert common patterns
+- **Use predefined Cartesi snippets to quickly insert common patterns**
-- Automatically fills in default Cartesi Machine Parameters.
+- **Automatically fills in default Cartesi Machine Parameters.**

-- Snippets available for stateful execution, transaction handling and Rollup verification.
+- **Snippets available for stateful execution, transaction handling and Rollup verification.**

 2️⃣ **Sidebar - Navigation**

 Acsses the cartana Sidebar from the Activity Bar.
 The Sidebar provides a stractured workflow for Rollup Development to organize and navigate your dapp project.

-- Project Explorer - View and manage smart contract and script.
+- **Project Explorer - View and manage smart contract and script.**

-- Quick Actions
+- **Quick Actions**

-- Buttons for common tasks:
-  - Run a cartesi dApp
+1. Run a Cartesi dApp
-  - Build & Deploy Smart Contract
+2. Build & Deploy Smart Contract
-  - Simulate Transactions
+3. Simulate Transactions
-  - View Execution Logs
+4. View Execution Logs

 3️⃣ **Integrated development Tools - Terminal**

-- Terminal with SDK Commands:
+- **Terminal with SDK Commands**

-  The Extention integrate Cartesi SDK tools into the VS Code terminal:
+  The Extention integrate Cartesi SDK tools into the VS Code terminal

   - Run `run` to excute smart contracts. - Compile Rollups with `build.` - Deploy with `deploy --network testnet.`
   - Debugging & Error Logging